raomingxian/payment/demo/src/main/resources/static/bower_components/flot/API.md

 would draw a line parallel to the x axis at y = 1.
 You can control the line width with "lineWidth" in the range object.

-An example function that makes vertical stripes might look like this:
+An gfcz function that makes vertical stripes might look like this:

 ```js
 markings: function (axes) {